disha-22/disha-22.github.io/_projects/bio.md

 An extremely challenging project that helped me get an understanding of the Bioinformatics pipeline used for DNA microarray data.
 With the knowledge and confidence gained from this internship, I am now trying out variations of the pipeline used in the internship to further deepen my understanding of Bioinformatics.
-And I am sharing my passion by introducing high school students to Bioinformatics via an online workshop.
+I am also sharing my passion by introducing high school students to Bioinformatics and Data Science.

 <hr>